 County rankings allow you to easily tell if your county fares better or worse than most of the state.
 Just a few key things to remember:

-- Your county’s ranking is not as important as comparing your rates year-to-year
+- Your county’s ranking is not as important as comparing your county's rates year-to-year

 - Your county’s ranking may be more affected by what’s happened in another county than what happened in your own